Municipal Tax in Kuwait

 When does it apply?

-• Keep payment receipts for your records.
+• Keep payment receipts — you may need them for property registration renewals.

 What should you NOT do?